bsblabs/embed-for-vaadin/README.md

     EmbedVaadin.forComponent(new Button("Hello")).openBrowser(true).start();

 You can as easily embed a Layout or a Window.
 Note that this mode is purely for development purpose as you pass an initialized component to the application.
 Multi-sessions are therefore not supported.
-By default, a development header is added to the application that allows you to shutdown the server and close the browser tab.
+You could also add a development header that allows you to shutdown the server and close the browser tab.

+    EmbedVaadin.forComponent(new Button("Hello")).openBrowser(true).withDevelopmentHeader(true).start();

 It is also possible to specify the `Class` of an `Application`.
 In that case, the server starts closer to the full thing.

     EmbedVaadin.forApplication(MyVaadinApplication.class).start();

 # Configuration

+`EmbedVaadinConfig` is base configuration object holding the properties that any server should fulfill.
+We also provide `EmbedComponentConfig`, an extension when embedding a component since it has a few extra options.
+You could decide to extend from any of these if you need to support extra options.

 There are two ways to change the default values of the embed server: